moskv08/SpaceX-GraphQL-Server/README.md

 ### Intro

-This solution provides you graphQL runtime environment to query the **SpaceX API** with smart graphQL queries.
+This solution provides you a graphQL runtime environment to retrieve data from the **SpaceX API** with smart graphQL queries.

-You want to learn more about **graphQL**, visit the website (https://graphql.org)[https://graphql.org]
+You want to learn more about **graphQL**, visit the website [https://graphql.org](https://graphql.org)

+To get information about the SpaceX **REST API** visit the following [Github Repository](https://github.com/r-spacex/SpaceX-API)

-### How was it implemented?
+### How was this implemented?

+The backend server application was implemented with **Node.js** and some helpers as follows:

-- Express.js
+- Express.js Framework
-- GraphQL
+- GraphQL Module
-- Express-GraphQL
+- Express-GraphQL Module
-- Axios (for API requests)
+- Axios Module (for API requests)
+- Nodemon Module (Serve on save)

 ### How to use it?